Register an imported vehicle

 The vehicle import approval includes all of the following:

-- registration authority letter
+- information for the registration authority

 Personal import plate